dekoza/mtgpl/docs/_sources/HML.rst.txt

 :mtgtip:`Prophecy<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/5/f514eb63-3a4e-4410-ba3d-487cf81f7063.jpg?1562588721|https://scryfall.com/card/hml/11/prophecy?utm_source=api>`
    Reveal the top card of target opponent's library.
 If it's a land, you gain 1 life.
-Then that player shuffles their library.
+Then that player shuffles.

    Draw a card at the beginning of the next turn's upkeep.